News and blog

 Toolchain selection for collection

-Choose tools that accommodate efficient data collection and support filtering mechanisms to ensure only relevant telemetry data is collected.
+Choose tools, such as the following examples, that enable efficient data collection and support filtering mechanisms to ensure only relevant telemetry data is collected.

 Data filtering and trimming